-Under the Income Tax Act, assuming you are a U.S. Shareholder, and provided the common stock is listed on a designated stock exchange, which includes the Toronto Stock Exchange and the American Stock Exchange, you will generally not be subject to Canadian tax on a capital gain realized on an actual or deemed disposition of the common stock unless you alone or together with persons with whom you did not deal at arm's length owned or had rights to acquire 25% or more of our issued shares of any class at any time during the sixty (60) month period before the actual or deemed disposition.
+Under the Income Tax Act, assuming you are a U.S. Shareholder, and provided the common stock is listed on a designated stock exchange, which includes the TSX, you will generally not be subject to Canadian tax on a capital gain realized on an actual or deemed disposition of the common stock unless you alone or together with persons with whom you did not deal at arm's length owned or had rights to acquire 25% or more of our issued shares of any class at any time during the sixty (60) month period before the actual or deemed disposition.
+The Canadian government announced changes to the Income Tax Act on March 4, 2010, which, if enacted as proposed, will provide that U.S. Shareholders will not generally be subject to Canadian tax on a capital gain realized on an actual or deemed disposition of the common stock unless, in addition to the conditions set out above, more than 50% of the fair market value of the common stock is derived directly or indirectly from (i) real or immovable property situated in Canada; (ii) Canadian resource properties; (iii) timber resource properties; and (iv) options in respect of (i), (ii) or (iii) during the sixty (60) month period that precedes the disposition.
+Based upon our review of our financial data for the current and prior fiscal years, we have determined that the common stock does not currently derive, and has not derived during the past sixty (60) months, more than 50% of its fair market value from the property listed above, and this characterization of the common stock will likely continue.